 All students entering the IEP are tested only for the purpose of placement into the appropriate instructional level.
 This test does not admit or exit a student from the IEP.

-IEP Completion Requirements for Eligibility to OBU's Undergraduate Degree Program
+IEP Completion Requirements for Eligibility to OBU's Undergraduate and Graduate Degree Program

-The following outlines the exit requirement for the IEP student who plans to enter an Oklahoma Baptist University undergraduate degree program:
+The exit requirement for the IEP student who plans to enter an Oklahoma Baptist University undergraduate or graduate degree program is as follows: